viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/README.md

 The [Transformer Model](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) is based on the idea of applying "attention" to only a handful of details to complete a particular task while discarding the rest.

 Conceptually, it is based on the idea of mimicking the human cognitive process of selectively focusing only on specific parts of any information resource, compared to the rest, to solve a problem.
-From machine translation to natural language processing tasks and beyond, transformer models have come to redefine the state-of-the-art across several machine learning (ML) research domains and continue to enable spectacular breakthroughs within the broader artificial intelligence community.
+From machine translation to natural language processing tasks and beyond, Transformer models have come to redefine the state-of-the-art across several machine learning (ML) research domains and continue to enable spectacular breakthroughs within the broader artificial intelligence community.
 Therefore, this project aims to explain:

-* what the transformer model is
+* what the Transformer model is
-* how the transformer model works
+* how the Transformer model works
 * all important details you would need to gain a useful intuition
 * some technical implmementations to solve specific real-world tasks